 I would wish you to come and see me

 but now you cannot.
-The fools—they thought me
+Those fools thought me made

 and adorned with the hearts of those who

 circle around me!

 The House of the Báb, located in Shíráz, Iran, was where the Prophet-Herald of the Bahá’í Faith, the Báb, first declared Himself to His first follower, Mullá Husayn in 1844.
 This poem gives voice to that building and its story.